Aswin-Gunasekaran/ContactManagementApplication/README.md

 - dotnet run

+- To access the swagger UI, hit the URL -> <APIBaseUrl>/swagger/index.html

 **4. Add API base url to angular project config**

 - Get the base url of the API project and configure it in the  'environment.prod.ts' and 'environment.ts' file in the location 'CMA.Web\ClientApp\src\environments'